SEEKING, LEARNING AND GROWING WITH OTHERS

 A variety of opportunities throughout the week enrich our lives and our faith through learning and interaction with other seekers.
 We honor each others individual spiritual journeys while sharing and growing together in Christ.
 We value the diverse gifts of children, teens, adults and elders, learning and growing together.
 You don’t have to be a member of Atonement o participate – all are warmly invited and welcome.

 BIBLE STUDY – 1st and 3rd Thursdays each month at 7:15 p.m. - We meet in Reception Room with light refreshments.
 Bible Study from 7:30 – 8:30 p.m.
 All are welcome to join us at any time; everyone participates and has something to offer and to learn!
-COMING UP: Our series on the book of THE ACTS OF THE APOSTLES will continue on September 7 and 21, October 5 and 19.
+COMING UP: Our series on the book of THE ACTS OF THE APOSTLES will continue on October 5 and 19.
 Commentaries may be ordered (although not required) by contacting the Rector or parish office.

 FRIDAY MORNING BOOK GROUP- The group meets on most Friday mornings from 10 – 11 a.m. in the Reception Room.
 We alternate between fiction and non-fiction, with something different during Advent (Christmas short stories) and Lent (poetry, music, drama, children’s books, art).